 La Perle Noire is a high-end restaurant occupying the ground floor of Mamaison, a four-star hotel on a quiet section of Andrássy Avenue (peppered with residential villas and embassies, Budapest's Andrássy Avenue is often compared to the Champs-Élysées).
 Let's get the bad news out of the way: La Perle Noire's interior is anything but cozy — rows of dark furnishings lend a constrained formality to this oversized space.
 The good news?
 There's a green terrace overlooking Andrássy to escape the inside and offering an exclusive dining experience in the warmer months.

-But best of all and also the most economical way to get a taste of Mr. Lőrincz's elaborate dishes is the weekday two or three-course lunch prix fixe for €10/12.
+The food here is very good, consisting of international fine dining classics that are beautifully plated and delicious.
+There might be a roasted foie gras (€26), a rack of lamb (€23), or braised pork cheek (€19) with seasonal vegetables.
+But best of all, and also most economical, is the weekday three-course lunch prix fixe for €12.
 Most recently I've had filets of wonderful northern pike (csuka) on a bedding of shredded beets followed by roasted slivers of chicken liver.
 Note that La Perle Noire is rarely more than half-full, but no one, least of all the ever-present owners, seems to mind.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.